HILDE BRAET - Artist

 On

-the night of September 24, 2006, vandals daubed the giant photo
+the night of September 24, 2006, vandals daubed the giant

-monastery where the museum is housed.
+the Carmelite monastery where the museum is housed.

 What

 is there to see in the picture "From Tokyo Comedy"?
-What is its
+What is

-black background.
+the black background.
 Dark plumes cover her vagina.
 You cannot

 actually consider the denotation as shocking.
 However,

-there will be a public which, from its background, the attitude
+there will be a public which, from its background, the

-and decoration, will make connotations with trafficking
+attitude and decoration, will make connotations with

 The